remivisser/Java-StrFSeconds/README.md

 ### Time unit accumulation
 All time units accumulate until their next greater time unit specified in the formatstring is reached.
-If a greater time unit is reached then the time unit will reset to 0 and the greater time unit will accumalate.
+If a greater time unit is reached then the time unit will reset to 0 and the greater time unit will accumulate.

 Example:
 Hours values range from 0 to 23 if Days are specified in formatstring;